Dilepton production from moaton quasiparticles

-{\bf Outlook.} We argue that QCD probably exhibits a moat regime in a broad swath of the $T$-$\mu$ plane.
+{\bf Outlook.} A large body of literature suggests that QCD probably exhibits a moat regime in a broad swath of the $T$-$\mu$ plane.
 In this Letter, we showed that enhancement of dilepton production is an important signature of a moat regime.
 Our principal shortcoming is that we cannot predict values for parameters like $M$ and $Z$, and thus $k_M$ and $m_{\rm eff}$.
+Importantly, the value of $m_{\rm eff}$ depends {\it strongly} upon $T$ and $\mu$, and can only be computed in an effective model.
 We expect that $M$ is a few times $m_\pi$, and $m_{\rm eff}$ is moderately less than $m_\pi$.
 Work is in progress on extracting these parameters using the FRG \cite{frg_moat}.
 This shows that the moat regime is in the spacelike regime, with a significant width for the spectral density.
 In future work, we will extend our results to $p \neq 0$.
 It will be interesting to see if a van Hove singularity, which is washed out at $\vec{p} = 0$ by the vertices in Eq. (\ref{vertex_canc}), emerges when $p \neq 0$.
 Inevitably, this singularity is smoothed out by the finite width of moatons.

-Moat signals like dilepton production and HBT interferometry \cite{Pisarski:2021qof,Rennecke:2023xhc} may be difficult to extract experimentally.
-However, if the system lasts sufficiently long in the moat regime, given the extremely high luminosity of FAIR, there is strong potential for observing this dramatic signature of a new QCD regime in the near future at the CBM experiment.\\
+Assuming that freezeout occurs in the moat regime, moat signals from dilepton production and HBT interferometry \cite{Pisarski:2021qof,Rennecke:2023xhc} should be observable at the BES at RHIC and CBM at FAIR.